albert-killer/CarND-PID-Controller/README.md

 On every new input value of CTE the PID controller updates respective errors, which determine the effect of the initially set up coefficients of the controller *Kp*, *Ki* and *Kd*.
 These coefficients have to be optimized for the application by either tuning them manually or applying a gradient decent method (aka *twiddle*) to investigate the optimal parameter values.

-control variable is finally computed like this:
+control variable is finally computed like this (pseudo code):

 ```
  steering value = Kp * p_error + Ki * i_error + Kd * d_error